hardwario/bc-website/content/doc/firmware/toolchain-setup.en.md

 ---
-title: Firmware Toolchain Setup
+title: Toolchain Setup
-slug: toolchain-setup
 ---

 In this document we will describe the installation of tools for working with firmware - the firmware toolchain.
-The toolchain is designed to allow firmware operations on all the supported operating systems through a command line in a **uniform manner**.
+The toolchain is designed to allow the firmware operations on all the supported operating systems using a command line in a **uniform manner**.

-{{% note "info" %}}Orientation on command line interface has the advantage to build your firmware automatically on server, e.g. on commit to GitHub via Travis CI continuous integration service.{{% /note %}}
+{{% note "info" %}}Orientation on a command line interface has the advantage to build your firmware automatically on server, e.g. on commit to GitHub via Travis CI continuous integration service.{{% /note %}}

 The firmware toolchain consists of several fundamental components: